twesterhout/annealing-sign-problem/README.md

 <tr>
 <td>

-The non-trivial phase structure of the eigenstates of geometrically frustrated or finite-density electron systems is the main obstacle that severely limits the applicability of quantum Monte Carlo, variational, and machine learning methods in many important cases.
-In this paper, we focus on studying real-valued signful ground-state wave functions of several frustrated quantum spins systems.
-Under the assumption that the tasks of finding wave function amplitudes and signs can be separated, we show that the signs of the wave functions are easily reconstructed with almost perfect accuracy by means of combinatorial optimization.
-We map the problem of finding the wave function sign structure onto an auxiliary classical Ising model which is defined on a subset of the Hilbert space basis.
-Although the parental quantum system might be highly frustrated, we demonstrate that the Ising model does not exhibit significant frustrations and is solvable with a fully deterministic O(K log K) time algorithm (with K being the size of the Ising model).
-Given the ground state amplitudes, we reconstruct the signs of the wave functions of a fully-connected random Heisenberg model and the antiferromagnetic Heisenberg model on the Kagome lattice, thereby revealing the unelaborated hidden simplicity of many-body sign structures.
+The non-trivial phase structure of the eigenstates of many-body quantum systems severely limits the applicability of quantum Monte Carlo, variational, and machine learning methods.
+Here, we study real-valued signful ground-state wave functions of frustrated quantum spin systems and, assuming that the tasks of finding wave function amplitudes and signs can be separated, show that the signs can be easily bootstrapped from the amplitudes.
+We map the problem of finding the sign structure to an auxiliary classical Ising model defined on a subset of the Hilbert space basis.
+We show that the Ising model does not exhibit significant frustrations even for highly frustrated parental quantum systems, and is solvable with a fully deterministic O(K log K)-time combinatorial algorithm (where K is the Ising model size).
+Given the ground state amplitudes, we reconstruct the signs of the ground states of several frustrated quantum models, thereby revealing the hidden simplicity of many-body sign structures.

 </td>